1982–83 Virginia Cavaliers men's basketball team

 A Duke University student newspaper article on the Cavaliers.

 The 1982–83 Virginia Cavaliers men's basketball team represented the University of Virginia and was a member of the Atlantic Coast Conference.

+On November 17, 1982, in an exhibition game played in Richmond, Virginia at the Richmond Coliseum, preseason No. 1 Virginia defeated the USSR National Team, that was led by a then 17-year-old Arvydas Sabonis, 94-87 in double overtime.
+Led by Ralph Sampson (13 points, 25 rebounds, 9 blocked shots) and Othell Wilson (21 points).

 On December 23, 1982, the Chaminade Silverswords of Honolulu defeated the No. 1 ranked Cavaliers 77–72.
 Silverswords players Tony Randolph scored 19 points and Jim Dunham scored 17.
 Chaminade was ranked fourth in the NAIA rankings; center Ralph Sampson played the entire game and was held to twelve points.

 Virginia's two losses in conference were to co-champion North Carolina, and their two losses in the postseason were to eventual national champion North Carolina State; by three points in the final of the ACC tournament and by one point in the West region finals of the NCAA tournament.